 You do get options to switch the protocol from UDP to TCP, and between IPv4 and IPv6.
 Note that clicking enable will install the dnscrypt-proxy service on your operating system.
 The service is removed again when you click on the disable button.

 Since it is not permanent in nature, it is ideal for testing purposes.
 It is recommended that you research the providers that it makes available before you enable any of them.
-Encryption won't help a bit if the provider itself is recording your activities and using it for marketing purposes or selling it to third-party companies.
+Encryption won't help a bit if the provider itself records your DNS look ups and uses it for marketing purposes or selling it to third-party companies.

 Encrypting your DNS traffic is definitely something that makes sense, especially if you are using public connections regularly or at times but also if you are not, for instance to protect your Internet activities from your ISP or network administrators.